Scattering of spherically symmetric d-dimensional alpha'-corrected black holes in string theory: Scattering of minimally coupled scalars by spherically symmetric --corrected non--extremal black holes in dimensions

-During our calculation process, several times we have made the assumption that $f_c(R_H) = g_c(R_H).$ In general, $f_c(r)$ and $g_c(r)$ are two independent functions.
+During our calculation process, we have made the assumption that $f_c(R_H) = g_c(R_H).$ In general, $f_c(r)$ and $g_c(r)$ in (\ref{fcgc}) are two independent functions.
 Setting them equal by a conformal transformation is possible: that would be equivalent to setting the functions $f(r), g(r)$ in the metric (\ref{schwarz}) equal.
-That is called a change of frame.
-By requiring that $f_c(r)=g_c(r)$ or, at least, that $f_c(R_H) = g_c(R_H),$ we are therefore picking a particular frame, since such relation is not valid in every frame.
+That field redefinition is called a change of scheme.
+By requiring that $f_c(r)=g_c(r)$, we are therefore picking a particular scheme, since such relation is not valid in every scheme.

-One may therefore ask which quantities depend and which do not on the choice of frame.
-A quantity which is invariant under field redefinitions is the euclidean time periodicity $\beta$ (after euclideanization of the spacetime).
-As it is well known, the black hole temperature is defined as $T= \frac{1}{\beta},$ and therefore it is also invariant under field redefinitions.
-In particular, $\delta T=\frac{f_c(R_H) + g_c(R_H)}{2}$ is also invariant for metric redefinitions which preserve the general form (\ref{fcgc}): no matter which values $f_c(R_H), \, g_c(R_H)$ get, their sum is constrained to be invariant.

-This means that, although we required a frame in which $f_c(R_H) \equiv g_c(R_H)$ in order to obtain the cross section, the final result (\ref{seccao}) does not depend on that choice: it is valid and can be directly applied to metrics of the form (\ref{fcgc}) for which $f_c(R_H) \neq g_c(R_H),$ without having to do any metric redefinition, but knowing that such redefinition in order to have $f_c(R_H) \equiv g_c(R_H)$ is always possible.
+One may therefore ask which quantities depend and which do not on the choice of scheme.
+It turns out that physical quantities should not depend on such choice, since schemes are all equivalent up to metric redefinitions.